x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/fix-issues-with-printers-scanners-and-lob-applications-that-send-email-using-off.md

  **1. SMTP client submission (recommended)**

-- Your printer is connected to the Microsoft 365 or Office 365 server "smtp.office365.com."
+- Your printer is connected to the server "smtp.office365.com."

 - You entered an email address and password for the printer mailbox.